Specialized Programs: English Skills/Allied Health

 - They have not met the requirements for satisfactory academic progress in credit courses at Rockland Community College.
 Time extensions may be permitted on a case-by-case basis and at the discretion of the English Skills/ESL faculty if students are in good standing and are progressing.

-Students will be notified in writing by the Dean of Student Personnel Services if they are dismissed.
+Students will be notified in writing by the Dean of Student Development if they are dismissed.
 They will not be permitted to register for classes until they are re-admitted.
 An appeal for Waiver of Dismissal may be made in writing to the Faculty Counselor for Academic Interventions.

 A dismissed student is eligible to apply for re-admittance after two semesters have elapsed (not including Winter or Summer sessions).
 The decision to re-admit is based on an interview with the Coordinator of Academic Interventions, a reassessment of the student’s skills, approval of the student’s plan of study by an English Skills or an ESL advisor, and final review by the Coordinator of Academic Interventions.